FinalVossler/Root-Front-Host/README.md

 # Todos:

-- Fix the field copy function.
-It can be simpler
 - Add the magic button to generate as many variations as options in variation fields in the entity editor form => Implement entity parent foreign key in each entity
 - Add a magic button in the models page that shows a modal that's automatically filled with product model fields